GoogleChrome/developer.chrome.com/site/en/blog/is-project-fugu-done/index.md

-[skyrocketing relative usage growth](https://chromestatus.com/metrics/feature/timeline/popularity/3428) of the [`navigator.storage.getDirectory()`](https://fs.spec.whatwg.org/#dom-storagemanager-getdirectory) method used as an entry point to the origin private file system (OPFS).
+[skyrocketing relative usage growth](https://chromestatus.com/metrics/feature/timeline/popularity/3428) of the [`navigator.storage.getDirectory()`](https://fs.spec.whatwg.org/#dom-storagemanager-getdirectory) method, used as an entry point to the origin private file system (OPFS).
 This method is used, for example, for
 [Photoshop's high performance storage](https://web.dev/ps-on-the-web/#high-performance-storage) needs, and which the storage community is